Hand, foot, and mouth disease

 Hand, foot, and mouth disease (HFMD) is a common infection caused by a group of enteroviruses.
 It typically begins with a fever and feeling generally unwell.
 This is followed a day or two later by flat discolored spots or bumps that may blister, on the hands, feet and mouth and occasionally buttocks and groin.
 Signs and symptoms normally appear 3–6 days after exposure to the virus.
 The rash generally resolves on its own in about a week.

 The viruses that cause HFMD are spread through close personal contact, through the air from coughing, and via the feces of an infected person.
 Contaminated objects can also spread the disease.
 Coxsackievirus A16 is the most common cause, and enterovirus 71 is the second-most common cause.
 Other strains of coxsackievirus and enterovirus can also be responsible.
 Some people may carry and pass on the virus despite having no symptoms of disease.
 No animals are involved in transmission.
 Diagnosis can often be made based on symptoms.
 Occasionally, a throat or stool sample may be tested for the virus.

 Most people with hand, foot, and mouth disease get better on their own in 7 to 10 days.
 Most cases require no specific treatment.
 No antiviral medication or vaccine is available, but development efforts are underway.
 For fever and for painful mouth sores, over-the-counter pain medications such as ibuprofen may be used, though aspirin should be avoided in children.
 The illness is usually not serious.
-Occasionally, intravenous fluids are given to children who are dehydrated.
+Occasionally, intravenous fluids are given to dehydrated children.
 Very rarely, viral meningitis or encephalitis may complicate the disease.

 HFMD occurs in all areas of the world.
 It often occurs in small outbreaks in nursery schools or kindergartens.
 Large outbreaks have been occurring in Asia since 1997.
 It usually occurs during the spring, summer, and fall months.
-Typically it occurs in children less than five years old but can occasionally occur in adults.
+Typically, it occurs in children less than five years old but can occasionally occur in adults.
 HFMD should not be confused with foot-and-mouth disease (also known as hoof-and-mouth disease), which mostly affects livestock.

 Signs and symptoms

 Common constitutional signs and symptoms of HFMD include fever, nausea, vomiting, feeling tired, generalized discomfort, loss of appetite, and irritability in infants and toddlers.
 Skin lesions frequently develop in the form of a rash of flat discolored spots and bumps which may be followed by vesicular sores with blisters on palms of the hands, soles of the feet, buttocks, and sometimes on the lips.
 The rash is rarely itchy for children, but can be extremely itchy for adults.
 Painful facial ulcers, blisters, or lesions may also develop in or around the nose or mouth.
 HFMD usually resolves on its own after 7–10 days.
-Most cases of the disease are relatively harmless, but complications including encephalitis, meningitis, and paralysis that mimics the neurological symptoms of polio can occur.
+Most cases of the disease are relatively harmless, but complications, including encephalitis, meningitis, and paralysis that mimics the neurological symptoms of polio, can occur.